gchq/stroom-docs/content/en/docs/user-guide/search/queries/stroom-query-language.md

 ```

 In this example, the second assignment of `new_name` will override the value initially assigned to it.
-Note that that when reusing a variable name, the assignment can depend on the previous value assigned to that variable.
+Note that when reusing a variable name, the assignment can depend on the previous value assigned to that variable.

 Add boolean logic with `and`, `or` and `not` to build complex criteria, e.g.